UninspiredCarrot/pepper/README.md

 ## Important Files

-**DUE TO VERY DUMB LIMITING REASONS ALL OF THE PYTHON IS IN PYTHON2.7**

 ### `move.py`

 This file opens a shell that allows the user to move pepper and its joints as they wish using simple `WASD` commands.